 The search for terms and their matching images lead me through almost every book on type in our personal library.
 I made lists of options for every letter of the alphabet and looked through our not inconsiderable type cases, random galleys and Handy Boxes trying to locate the perfect specimen to illustrate the chosen terms.
 My typographic unicorn is the interrobang, a wonderful mashup of a question mark and exclamation mark, which unfortunately does not inhabit a single dark and dusty corner of Lead Graffiti's letterverse.

 The large alphabet letters are printed from antique 40-pica (about 6 2/3” high) Gothic Extra Condensed wood type.
 The wood grain is visible in the printing of several of the letters, as well as the nicks and dents from a lifetime of service to the dark art of letterpress printing.
 Closer examination reveals that at some point, all the letter Os were lost or destroyed and a spare Q had its tail removed to make the alphabet whole again.

-I hope you enjoy discovering some of the arcane and unusual terminology used in typography as much as I enjoyed researching, typesetting and printing this book.
-Handset and printed slowly & patiently via letterpress at Lead Graffiti in Newark, Delaware.
+In this version of an abcedarian, each letter of the alphabet refers to a specific typographic letterpress glyph (character) or term.
+I hope you enjoy discovering some of the arcane and unusual terminology used in typography as much as I enjoyed researching, typesetting and printing it.
+ABECEDARITYPE is entirely handset in wood & metal type and printed slowly & patiently via letterpress at Lead Graffiti in Newark, Delaware.